 Prof Alfred Bizoza, one of the senior members of EPRN welcomed all participants to the conference.
 He proceeded to make the introductory remarks, introducing the categories of participants as well as highlighting GIZ as the funder of the conference.
-He briefly underscored the background of the EPRN and its overall objective as being the first economic policy research network conference for the young economists to present their first policy and research outlooks with the aim of encouraging them to be actively involved in scientific research that informs policy and accelerate economic development in Rwanda.
+He briefly underscored the background of the EPRN and its overall objective as being the first economic policy research network conference for the young economists to present their first policy and research outlooks to encourage them to be actively involved in scientific research that informs policy and accelerates economic development in Rwanda.

 Dr. Hermann Boemmel

 Dr. Hermann Boemmel, the GIZ Representative in his remarks highlighted that the conference needed to ensure strengthening not only of individual capacity but also institutional capacity and to create an enabling environment in Rwanda for self-sustainability.
 He mentioned that economic success is related to innovation and research and commended Rwanda which is taking the same direction since there is a lot of capacity that needs to be developed.
 He reminded the participants that research is always the high end of capacity development.
 Finally, he expressed his delight at the apparent success of the preparations of this first conference and called for everyone to be actively involved in it for fruitful deliberations.